 So much more happened than I can relate to you here.
 You can read my complete story by clicking here.

-4. They will never admit that they were wrong, even when backed into a corner.
+4. Spiritual narcissists will never admit they were wrong, even when backed into a corner.

-5. Constantly using religious terms in just about everything they talk about/do/see/experience.
+5. Spiritual narcissists constantly use religious terms in just about everything they talk about/do/see/experience.

-6. Needing to be praised for everything they do as the most brilliant Christian in the room.
+6. Spiritual narcissists need to be praised for everything they do as the most brilliant Christian in the room.

 How to Respond in Healthy Ways to Spiritual Narcissists